ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 The process is very simple and consists of:

-1. Raising an issue for discussion or go directly to submitting a PR if confident it doesn't need any.
+1. Raise an issue for discussion.
-2. Submitting a PR, unless that has been done in lieu of raising an issue.
+2. Submit a PR resolving the raised issue.
 3. Discuss.
 4. Merge when ready.